troch/path-parser/README.md

 - `'caseSensitive'`: whether matching should be case sensitive or not (default to `false`)
 - `'delimited'`: whether or not a partial match should only be successful if it reaches a delimiter (`/`, `?`, `.` and `;`).
 Default to `true`.
+- `'queryParams'`: to overwrite query parameter options (see above)
+- `'urlParamsEncoding`: to overwrite URL param encoding and decoding option (see above)

 ### path.build(params?: object, opts?: object): string;